chuanqisun/white-label-store/README.md

-# The White Label store
+# The White Label collection
-A collection of E-commerce websites without any branding, built for experiments
+A collection of E-commerce storefronts without any branding, built for experiments